Les Hunter (Hollyoaks): Development

 Les' departure was part of what the Sunday Mirror described as the "biggest massacre in soap history".
-His exit coincided with the exits of the majority of the Hunter family: Lisa (Gemma Atkinson), Lee and Sally.
-His departure storyline featured Les and Sally moving to Cyprus, following the death of their son Dan (Andrew McNair).
+His exit coincided with the exits of the majority of the Hunter family: Lisa, Lee and Sally.
+His departure storyline featured Les and Sally moving to Cyprus, following the death of their son, Dan.
 Just before they plan to leave, Sally declares she cannot leave because she has a phobia of aeroplanes.
 Lee tries to hypnotise Sally and cure her, but his attempts fail.
 Les purchases a motorbike complete with a sidecar and convinces Sally to go ahead with their move.
 Sally takes the driver's seat and Les gets into the side car as they leave the village for good.
 The character made his final appearance on 4 November 2005.